William Elam Tanner: Minnesota Car Company

 In 1888, Tanner moved from Richmond to New York City for business in the railroad supply business.
 He did not stay a year in New York.
 Tanner moved to Duluth to work at the Minnesota Iron-Car Company.
 J. F. S. Anderson was president of the Minnesota Car Company; G. H. White was the superintendent and Tanner was the Vice President.
 Tanner purchased 2,000 tons of iron in St. Paul and Minneapolis in October, 1888.

 The Burton Electric Company

 Tanner was in Duluth, but his interests remained in Richmond.
 By 1888, Tanner was President of The Burton Electric Company.
 The company pioneered commodities, such as electric light, electric heating, and electric power.
 The Duluth Evening Herald noted that Tanner's electric company had effectively invented such heating for the railroad car.
 The company had even demonstrated their product on the Richmond cars.
 The company would conduct further and more exhaustive tests on the cars of the Northwest.
 Eickemeyer dynamo will be located in the baggage car and be driven by an engine with steam from the boiler of the locomotive.
 This operation was conducted on Pullman vestibule trains for one-third of a year.
-The acquisition of the appropriate current heaters is claimef to be solved.
+The acquisition of the appropriate current heaters is claimed to be solved.
 The dynamo to be will have such a capacity that there will be a surplus of current.